 b.
-Present & future liquidity requirements of the existing businesses c.
-Expansion/Modernization of existing businesses d.
-Brand/Business Acquisitions
+Present & future liquidity requirements of the existing businesses

 Availability of adequate operating cash flow is necessary for a business to meet its financial obligations and for running its day-to-day operations.
 This may impact the Boards decision to declare dividend or retain its profits.